Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 In terms of quality, the overall production value is very strong.
 The picture is sharp, the slides are clean, and the lessons are wrapped up into nice little segments.
 If I had one complaint about the video quality though, it is that the audio was not great at times.

-Sometimes the audio was sort of grainy and metallic sounding, like you would hear over a microphone at a local pancake breakfast or something.
+Sometimes the audio was sort of staticky, like you would hear over a microphone at a local pancake breakfast or something (sorry, that’s a terrible analogy, but the best I can think of).
 That audio element was just a little off in a good number of video lessons.

-With respect to content, the videos are also rock solid.
+However, with respect to content, the videos are excellent.
 The lessons are extremely comprehensive and cover every little thing you’ll need to know for the bar.
-They were actually more expansive than the material in the coursebooks, which is a huge plus.
+They were actually more expansive than the material in the course books at times, which I found to be an advantage.

 Beyond the video lessons, Kaplan provides stacks on stacks of practice material and study resources.
-Their question bank contains over 4,000 MBE questions, each with an accompanying explanation.
-While these are not NCBE-licensed real bar questions like you get with other bar prep companies like Bar Prep Hero and Quimbee, they are darn good simulated questions.
+Their question bank contains over 5,000 MBE questions, each with an accompanying explanation.

 A sample Kaplan bar prep practice problem explanation